jmtornetta/cloudflareAPI/readme.md

 # About
-Simplifies Cloudflare's API into callable functions for common commands like creating domain zones, setting DNS and editing zone properties.
+A library of functions which use Cloudflare's API to speed up DNS onboarding and management.
+Create zones, set DNS records, and edit properties from your terminal or program.
 # Instructions
-1. Add credentials from Cloudflare's API to "api.config" using favorite text editor and save.
+1. Add credentials from Cloudflare's API to "api.config" save.
+Acquire from "https://dash.cloudflare.com/profile/api-tokens".
-2. Run the following to set up a domain.
-    $ source cfapi.sh;onboardDomain example.com
-3. Call other functions from this file as needed using the same format.
-    $ source cfapi.sh;deleteDomain example.com
-# Misc
+2. Call the script with a function as the first argument.
+Examples:
+    `./cfapi.sh onboardZone "example.com"`
+    `./cfapi.sh deleteDomain "example.com"`
+## Config > Parent Domain
+Specify a Cloudflare domain name here ("parent-example.com") to have any new domain ("child-example.com") utilize the same endpoint as the parent.
+1. A CNAME record pointing to the parent will be created on the new domain.
+This uses CNAME flattening via Cloudlfare so an 'A record' is never needed.
-Parent Domain works by creating a CNAME subdomain record on parent domain and then mapping the subdomain to the parent domain via CNAME flattening.
+2. A concatenated CNAME record will be created on the parent domain to represent the child domain ("child-examplecom").
+This can be deleted if not needed.
+Leave blank if not using a parent domain.
 <table>
     <tr>
         <th>Type</th>